usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 A strong Product Vision:

-* Is short and inspiring: 1–3 sentences max
+* Is short and inspiring: 1–3 sentences max.
-* Reflects real user needs and mission goals
+* Reflects real user needs and mission goals.
-* Avoids jargon and is easily shareable
+* Avoids jargon and is easily shareable.
-* Focuses on value or transformation, not features
+* Focuses on value or transformation, not features.
-* Is broad enough to invite creative solutions but focused enough to guide decisions
+* Is broad enough to invite creative solutions but focused enough to guide decisions.

 **Facilitator-Provided Hypotheses (Choose or Adapt):**